kuriringohankamehameha/Network-Programming-C/Load Balancer/README.md

 ```

 * The above would compile and run the program that reads from the file "sample.txt" and the Number of Children (N) = 5.

-# Regarding Plagiarism

-* I pledge that I have written most of the code by myself, along with a few helpful inputs and snippets from www.stackoverflow.com.
-For example, I've taken the `sigaction` call from stackoverflow, as I needed a reference.
-And the code involved in the question https://stackoverflow.com/questions/57620234/how-to-keep-sending-signals-to-children-from-parent-process-repeatedly is from me.
-I am the one who asked this question, so if the plagiarism checker detected that it matched with this website, I can provide relevant proof regarding the same.